TheBenjameister/battles-script-generator/README.md

 Then type in `!bplan Battles` to load your battle plan, you should see the following :
 ![image](https://github.com/TheBenjameister/battles-script-generator/assets/82944215/0a661572-2e54-4e3d-8ed7-de63ee3dd83a)

-Lastly, just type in `!bplan begin "Goblin Camp"` and your battle has begun!
+Lastly, type in `!bplan begin "Goblin Camp"` and your battle has begun!
-Just move all your tokens to wherever you want them and you're good to go!
+Just move all your tokens to wherever you want them, and you're good to go!

 ![image](https://github.com/TheBenjameister/battles-script-generator/assets/82944215/83b2b0fa-14de-469b-b871-bc2e481272de)

 ## Repeated Use